2008–2009 neo-Nazi murders of Roma in Hungary: Renewal and reopening of the investigation

 At the end of 2018, Árpád Kiss asked for a retrial, basing his appeal off the incorrect information provided in the Tiszalök case, which would redefine his guilt from that of a main perpetrator to accomplice, thus reducing his sentence.
 This was rejected by the Metropolitan Judgement Board on March 28, 2019.
-In the retrial request, Árpád Kiss claimed that he hadn't handled a gun during the murder of Jenö Kóka, but that it was his brother, István, who had pulled the trigger and that his footprint hadn't been recorded by authorities; he also alleged that the shooting of the Debrecen refugee camp wasn't done by him but by Zsolt Petö, and that he had been at his workplace at the time.
+In the retrial request, Árpád Kiss claimed that he had not handled a gun during the murder of Jenö Kóka, but that it was his brother, István, who had pulled the trigger and that his footprint had not been recorded by authorities; he also alleged that the shooting of the Debrecen refugee camp was not done by him but by Zsolt Petö, and that he had been at his workplace at the time.
 He raised his younger brother's confession as new evidence, however, according to the reasoning of the panel, the new evidence must be capable of establishing a new fact not present in the judgment, which in itself could make the accused likely to get an acquittal or lesser sanction.
 Since procedural positions cannot be accumulated and charged persons unable to be heard as witnesses, his motion was denied.